Rindula/Rindula/README.md

 - Python [advanced]
 - JavaScript [basic-advanced]
 - Java [basic]
+Java and JavaScript are not the same!
+Keep that in mind!
 ### 💻Experience with Frameworks
 - CakePHP (2) [basic]
 - CakePHP (3 & 4) [advanced]